CartimDraluc/Cartimpedia/POLICY.md

 ## What information do we collect?

-When using our products and services, **we will collect your personal infomation such as IP address, your device type, Browser type, etc...**
+When using our products and services, **we will collect your personal infomation such as IP Address, Browser Type, Operating System, Location and etc...**

 ## What information is collected by third parties?

 Our products may contain advertising and analytics.
 The providers of these services are Google, its technology partners and Github.
-These providers may collect and record information from users' devices, such as: device type, model, IP address, location and...etc.
+These providers may collect and record information from users' devices, such as: device type, model, IP address, Screen Resolution and...etc.

 ## With Who else is your information shared?